kesjien/fat/README.md

 Of course, it could be enhanced a lot but due to the lack of the time, I will write down points that could be and should be enhanced if it is a real-world project.

  ## Architecure approach

   I am using modules in the project.
 Module is an architectural unit, think as a microservice.

-  Each module depends only on each own state, one module is an independent service and does not relate on another.
-Transition between modules are possible with the Link component from the react-router package.
+  Each module depends only on each own state, one module is an independent service and does not relate to another.
+Transitions between modules are possible with the Link component from the react-router package.
-  Whenever you transitioned to another modules you can parse url and initialise data with data coming from backend.
+  Whenever you transitioned to other modules you can parse URL and initialize data with data coming from the backend.

-  In a real world the best approach to communicate between two modules on the one level is to use 'EVENT DRIVEN' approach.
-To use middleware which gives you a possibility to create channels and publish/subscribe to the events in those channels, it could be implemented with rx.js library.
+  In a real world, the best approach to communicate between two modules on the one level is to use 'EVENT DRIVEN' approach.
+To use middleware which gives you a possibility to create channels and publish/subscribe to the events in those channels, it could be implemented with the rx.js library.

   e.g. modulesA -> moduleB:get-data:success subscribe
   whenever the data will be fulfilled in the channel of the moduleB, moduleA will be notified

-  After implementation of this approach it would be possible to DIVIDE a team and implement differents services inside an application without conflicts and collisions.
+  After implementation of this approach, it would be possible to DIVIDE a team and implement different services inside an application without conflicts and collisions.

-  For this current implementation i've implemented the most simpliest approach.
+  For this current implementation, I've implemented the simplest approach.

 ## UX/UI
-  Currently was implemented the most simple bootstrap UX/UI (it could be and should be significantly improved) Implementation of the good UX/UI is a ber scurpulous thing.
+  Currently, the most simple bootstrapped UX/UI was implemented (it could be and should be significantly improved) Implementation of the good UX/UI is a very scrupulous task.

-  - prerequisites ( product owner vision, trends, brand colours and themes, feedbacks )
+  - prerequisites, requirements ( product owner vision, trends, brand colours and themes, feedbacks )
   - user feedback ( to know the pros and cons of the current implementation )
   - user stories ( to understand what features and interactions to implement and how )
   - prototype ( mvp version of the product, clickable wireframe )